Berlin International Film Festival Data Protection Policy

 3.1 When you visit the websites, the IFB automatically collects and stores the name and version of the browser you are using, the operating system used, the volume of data transferred, the URL of the data accessed, the website from which it was accessed as well as the date and duration of your visit.
 When you visit the websites, the IFB’s web servers neither record your full IP address nor the domain name of the computer you are using.
 The server is configured in such a way that automatic logging of this information does not take place.

 3.2 In addition, the IFB collects the personal information you provide as a user registering or making an enquiry to the IFB.
-This applies in particular to the services of “My Account”, accreditation and film submission to the IFB and the European Film Market (EFM) as well as application to the World Cinema Fund (WCF).
+This applies in particular to the services of “My Account”, accreditation and film submission to the IFB and the European Film Market (EFM), applications to participate in Berlinale Talents, project submission and applications to participate in the Berlinale Co-Production Market, contact requests via b2b.berlinale.de as well as applications to the World Cinema Fund (WCF).
 The following data in particular is collected: name, postal address, e-mail address, telephone number, date of birth, place of birth, nationality and main area of work as well as a portrait photo.
 The details necessary for processing applications are always marked with an asterisk.

-3.3 The IFB makes the data you have given during registration or an enquiry available to you via your personal account (“My Account”).
+3.3 The IFB makes the data you have given during registration or an enquiry available to you via your personal account ("My Account") or your Berlinale Talents application profile.
 You can access the data saved there.
+This does not apply to b2b.berlinale.de.

 We require your personal data for the following purposes: